bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="4.0in" height="1.7951323272090989in"} -->

-Recall that in the return statements of the app function, it seemed that some HTML content is returned.
+<p>Recall that in the return statements of the app function, it seemed that some HTML content is returned.</p>

-Well, this content is not exactly HTML.
+<p>Well, this content is not exactly HTML.</p>

-It's JSX.
-JSX syntax looks very similar to HTML.
+<p>It's JSX.
+JSX syntax looks very similar to HTML.</p>

-What are its advantages is that it allows you to write JavaScript code inside what looks like HTML elements?
+<p>What are its advantages is that it allows you to write JavaScript code
+inside what looks like HTML elements?</p>

-In fact, you can think of JSX as a combination of custom HTML and JavaScript.
+<p>In fact, you can think of JSX as a combination of custom HTML and
+JavaScript.</p>

-This allows you to make your website dynamic.
+<p>This allows you to make your website dynamic.</p>

-You'll learn more about the differences between HTML and JSX later.
+<p>You'll learn more about the differences between HTML and JSX later.</p>

-For now, just know that you can place this syntax inside the return statement of a functional component.
+<p>For now, just know that you can place this syntax inside the return
+statement of a functional component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-k. must be used as a jsx element (41) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->